Welcome to the “2-Minute Money Manager,” a short video feature answering money questions submitted by readers and viewers.

 Today’s question is about credit scores — specifically, about techniques to improve a credit score as quickly as possible.

 This is a question I’ve been addressing, in one form or another, since I started Money Talks News in 1991.
 Back then, believe it or not, you couldn’t even find out what your credit score was.
 Lenders could get it, but you weren’t allowed to see it.
 Today, we’re a score-obsessed nation.

-For more information, check out “The 4 Simple Keys to My Flawless Credit Score” and “Boost Your Credit Score Fast With These 7 Moves.”
+For more information, check out “The 4 Simple Keys to My Flawless Credit Score” and “7 Quick Ways to Raise Your Credit Score.”
 You can also go to the search at the top of this page, put in the word “credit score” and find plenty of information on just about everything relating to this topic.